Being laid off is tough, especially if you weren’t expecting it.

 But it won’t happen if you don’t stay productive, get yourself interviews, and focus on what needs to be done.

-For help with your job search, we have 200+ free resources at the pages below:
+For help with your job search, we have 200+ free resources on the pages below:

 Now that you know what to expect in terms of emotions and feelings after being laid off, you’ll be better prepared to handle them.